 HDS ITALIA represents the logic reference point for all collectors and enthusiasts of antique diving things.
 Mainly dedicated to the professional diving history, in its MAS museum of Marina di Ravenna it guards several diving pieces, also rare or unique, to which I dedicated one page in this website.

-FRANCO VITALI of Ferrara, the largest Italian collector of professional diving suits.
+FRANCO VITALI of Ferrara, Italy, the largest Italian collector of professional diving suits.
 He owns several extremely precious pieces, among them an extraordinary collection of Panerai watches, depth gauges and compasses that, at the occasion, he withdraws from his bank safety box to satisfy the requests of exhibitions and shows.

 GIULIANO MINIATI for a long time, was the technical point of reference for divers in the Florence and Tuscany areas.
 From his historical collection very beautiful pieces appeared, envied by any collector.